netaaviram/NUMA_aware_libcuckoo/README.md

   -Wl,-rpath,"$HOME/numa_local/install/lib" \
   -lnuma
 ```
+We are using -lnuma flag to make sure linking against the NUMA library, which is required for memory placements.

 # 3) Run a sweep over thread count to measure and obtain performance different memory placement configurations:
 This step is the scalability profiling I ran to understand and detect bottlenecks in libcuckoo.
 We run a real workload (--total-ops != 0) while sweeping the thread count across sockets and record: